vitorm04/docs.pt-br/docs/framework/wcf/samples/x-509-certificate-validator.md

   </system.serviceModel>
 ```

-A implementação do cliente define o certificado do cliente para usar.
+A implementação do cliente define o certificado do cliente a ser usado.

 ```csharp
 // Create a client with Certificate endpoint configuration